wano-rojano/ai-agent-tic-tac-toe/README.md

 # AI Agent for Tic-Tac-Toe Game

-A modern Tic Tac Toe game built with [Flet](https://flet.dev/) in Python features an unbeatable AI opponent that uses the Minimax algorithm with alpha-beta pruning.
-You can play against the AI in your browser or as a desktop application!
+A modern Tic Tac Toe game built with [Flet](https://flet.dev/) in Python that features an AI agent opponent that implements the Minimax algorithm with alpha-beta pruning.
+You can play against the AI in your browser ([Live Demo](https://ai-agent-tic-tac-toe.onrender.com)) or as a desktop application!

 ## Features

-- **Unbeatable AI:** Uses Minimax algorithm with alpha-beta pruning.
+- **AI Agent:** Implements Minimax algorithm with alpha-beta pruning.
 - **Modern UI:** Built with Flet for a clean, responsive interface.
 - **Scoreboard:** Tracks wins, ties, and losses.
 - **Play as X or O:** Choose who goes first.